dozmorovlab/UO_project_2021/QC/PR_LM_CR_replicates_similarities/README.md

 2. 2_20211010_sccheatmap_mds.R
   ###HARDCODED###
   Description: This script will create a pairwise comparison heatmap and an MDS plot using the outputs from 1_hicrep.sh (these files need to be located in the same directory).
 The plots can be used to determine how similar the replicates are.

-  The heatmap will show how well each samples are correlated with another sample.
-The script will also output an MDS plot to show the similarities between samples.
   - **Input**
     - This script takes in the .txt file(s) from 1_hicrep.sh
   - **Output**